Compare

 Speckle

-Speckle allows for robust data management but does so file-free.
-Instead of managing entire files, Speckle enables users to focus on object-level data.
+Speckle enables robust data management without requiring files.
+Instead of managing entire files, Speckle allows users to focus on object-level data.

 This opens up workflows where objects from different sources can be combined, filtered, and modified without managing large file structures.

-The Speckle API supports direct interaction with the data in real time across multiple tools and disciplines without the need to manage file uploads or file-based metadata.
+The Speckle API enables direct interaction with data in real-time across multiple tools and disciplines, eliminating the need to manage file uploads or file-based metadata.

 Speckle vs Autodesk Data Exchange: File-Free Future Race